-- the legal protection of a well-known trademark is not time-limited; - protection extends to goods or services of a different kind from those for which it is recognised as well known, if use of the mark by another person is likely to be associated by consumers with the owner of the well-known trademark and may impair its lawful interests; - protection of a well-known mark may start at the period that predates the filing date of the respective request to recognise the trademark as well known; and - the commercial value of a well-known trademark is higher than that of an ordinary trademark.
+- a the legal protection of a well-known trademark is not time-limited; - b protection extends to goods or services of a different kind from those for which it is recognised as well known, if use of the mark by another person is likely to be associated by consumers with the owner of the well-known trademark and may impair its lawful interests; - c protection of a well-known mark may start at the period that predates the filing date of the respective request to recognise the trademark as well known; and - d the commercial value of a well-known trademark is higher than that of an ordinary trademark.

-The well-known status should be evidenced by numerous documents and materials confirming intensive use of the mark and its reputation among consumers in association with the goods or services for which the request is being made for it to be recognised as well known, and in association with the trademark owner.
-In seeking to have its trademark recognised as well known, the applicant should indicate the goods or services for which the mark has become well known, and the date from which the trademark became well known.
+For it to be recognised as well known and associated with the trademark owner, the well-known status should be evidenced by numerous documents and materials confirming intensive use of the mark and its reputation among consumers in association with the goods or services for which the request is being made.
+In seeking to have its trademark recognised as well known, the applicant should indicate the goods or services for which the mark has become well known and the date from which the trademark became well known.